 Cash, Not Credit

 In today’s ever-changing world, cashless options are becoming more and more popular.
 When you go to Berlin, however, you’ll find that the opposite is true.
 Credit cards are rarely accepted outside of tourist stores, so it’s always a good idea to bring enough cash with you to cover your expenses.
 If you forget, don’t worry; there’s always an ATM nearby.
 The only catch is the ridiculously high withdrawal charge.
 Be prepared, and bring cash.

 Validate Your Tickets

 The public transport system in Germany is unparalleled, and this is no different in its capital city.
-Whether you take a bus, a tram, or a train, you are guaranteed to be on time.
 Public transport is also cheaper than a lot of other European cities, and it’s far easier to get around in than using a car.
 Tickets can be bought at every station, but these tickets have to be validated before you get on the train.
-Every platform has a small machine that you slide the ticket into for it to be stamped, and if you forgot to do this, you could potentially face huge dines.
-There are undercover ticket inspectors on a lot of trains and buses that regularly ask to see the validation stamp.
-Since these inspectors work for a private company that usually pays them commission, they will have zero sympathy if you make a mistake.
+Every platform has a small machine that you slide the ticket into for it to be stamped, and if you forget to do this, you could potentially face huge fines.
+There are undercover ticket inspectors on a lot of trains and buses who regularly ask to see the validation stamp.
+Since these inspectors work for a private company that usually pays them a commission, they will have zero sympathy if you make a mistake.